pmagaz/redux-req-middleware/README.md

 ```

-redux-req-middleware also returns a promise with the resolved action, givin you the ability to chain actions:
+redux-req-middleware also returns a promise with the resolved action, giving you the ability to chain actions:

 ```javascript